tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

   Unpacking objects: 100% (16/16), done.
 ```

-The clone command differs from the pull command because the clone command ignores your local repo and copies over your entire GitHub repo; while the the pull command considers the local repo and copies in only the updates rather than the entire repo.
+The clone command differs from the pull command because the clone command ignores your local repo and copies over your entire GitHub repo; while the pull command considers the local repo and copies in only the updates rather than the entire repo.

-Also the pull command can only be used in an initialized git repo on your computer, while the clone command can be used anywhere, once git is installed.
+Also, the pull command can only be used in an initialized git repo on your computer, while the clone command can be used anywhere, once git is installed.

 You should now know enough about git to use with your projects and continue to learn more advanced features.
 Now go out there Git Started!